LearnOnDemandSystems/docs/lod/lod-themes.md

 # Lab on Demand Themes

 Themes allow you to add cascading style sheets (CSS) to your lab profiles, to customize the look and feel, as well as using custom JavaScript.
-CSS and JavaScript can target lab instructions or the virtualization window in a lab.
+CSS and JavaScript can target lab instructions or the virtualization window in a lab..

 ## Table of Contents